Buska alternative · Updated August 2026

 How it scoresAI-scores each mention 0 to 100 by buying intent.
 This is the same core idea as EaseClaw, and it works.Claude scores each post 0 to 100 by buying intent, with a floor at 40 so vendors and tourists never reach you.
 On this one, the two are genuine peers.

-How wide the net goes30+ platforms, from X, LinkedIn, Reddit and YouTube to G2, Trustpilot, TikTok, Facebook, Instagram and Bluesky.
-If raw coverage is the goal, this is a real edge.Eleven sources: Reddit, Hacker News, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Medium, LinkedIn and the open web.
+How wide the net goes16+ to 33+ platforms depending on tier, including X, LinkedIn, Reddit, YouTube, G2, Trustpilot, TikTok, Facebook, Instagram and Bluesky.
+If raw coverage is the goal, this is a real edge.Twelve sources: Reddit, Hacker News, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Trustpilot, Medium, LinkedIn and the open web.
 Narrower on purpose, more curated.

-SetupYou pick and manage the keywords yourself.You paste your website.
+SetupYou pick and manage the keywords/signals yourself.You paste your website.
 EaseClaw works out your buyer-intent phrases and proposes them for you to approve or edit.

 Who sends the messageYou do.
-Buska drafts in its Reply Studio and you choose to post or export.
+Buska drafts in its AI Reply Studio (Growth tier and up) and you choose to post or export.
 It does not auto-post.You do, too.
 EaseClaw drafts and hands you the permalink.
 It can never post, send or DM.
 That is a hard product rule.

 For AI agentsNo agent interface.An MCP server, REST API and CLI on every plan, so Claude Code or Cursor can list, pull and draft leads directly.

-Entry price and trial7-day free trial with no card, then $49 a month at the bottom.$9 for 7 days on Starter and Pro, a lower-commitment paid entry, then $49 a month.
+Entry price and trial7-day free trial with no card, then $49 a month at the bottom.Free for 7 days on every paid plan, card captured up front, then $99 a month.
+A free plan with no card sits below that.

 Pricing, side by side

-Buska prices by keyword count and coverage.
-The two match at the $49 and $99 tiers; the top tier is where they part.
+Buska prices by signal count and coverage.
+It starts lower, at $49; the two match at $99, and the top tier is where they part again.
 Figures are from Buska’s public pricing page in July 2026.

 BuskaEaseClaw

-Try it7-day free trial · no card$9 for 7 days · Starter & Pro
+Try it7-day free trial · no cardFree 7 days · card required · every plan

 TopCustom · Agency$199 / mo · Business

 Honest read: the entry and mid tiers are a wash on price.
 Buska’s top plan (Scale, $249) sits above EaseClaw Business ($199), and it buys wider platform coverage.
-EaseClaw’s difference at the bottom is the $9 seven-day trial instead of a free one, a lower-commitment paid start.
+EaseClaw’s difference at the bottom is not price at all: both trials are free for 7 days.
+It is what you get inside the week.

 Is EaseClaw actually right for you?